What makes Individual I's a Collective We; Coordination mechanisms & costs: Introduction

-To unpack the underlying mechanism and empirically assess the associated costs, we have chosen Wikipedia as our focal point.
+To empirically assess the coordination costs and unpack its underlying mechanism, we chose Wikipedia as our focal point.
 Wikipedia is an ideal system for studying these dynamics because of its vast collection of individual activity records and myriad small communities associated with individual projects, continually evolving through contributions from a diverse array of intellectual minds~\cite {yasseri2012dynamics, yun2019early}.
 Individual projects are defined by groups of varying sizes, giving us a perfect window into various scales.
-Yet, each project shares approximately the same task of constructing comprehensive knowledge structure on a specific topic.
-Within this community, individuals contribute their knowledge not in isolation but in a concerted effort to construct a cohesive knowledge structure for each project~\cite{zhu2013effects}.
-Consequently, it requires organizational regulatory mechanisms to coordinate the diverse efforts~\cite{malone2018superminds}, including communication on talk pages~\cite{kittur2008harnessing, kittur2010beyond, aaltonen2015building}, decisions about other's edits~\cite{yasseri2012dynamics, tsvetkova2016dynamics, zhang2019participation,halfaker2011don, dedeo2016conflict}, the action of authorities~\cite{arazy2019neither, danescu2012echoes, greenstein2021ideology}, emergence of norms\cite{heaberlin2016evolution}, and even execution of norms by automated bots \cite{geiger2009social, steiner2014bots, tsvetkova2017even}.
-Notably, what sets Wikipedia apart is that it is entirely authored and maintained by a decentralized community of volunteers, embodying the essence of collective intelligence.
-For this reason, Wikipedia is considered more like a community or ecosystem than a traditional organization with no formal organization structure in the classification spectrum.
-However, as we will demonstrate later, Wikipedia exhibits a \emph{nascent} hierarchical structure \cite{shaw2014laboratories, yun2019early} which can greatly improve the effectiveness of coordination within its operations.
+Yet, each project shares the task of constructing a comprehensive knowledge structure on a specific topic.
+Within this community, individuals contribute their knowledge collaboratively to build a cohesive knowledge structure for each project~\cite{zhu2013effects, klapper2023peer}.
+This process requires both \textit{symmetric} coordination, such as communication on talk pages~\cite{kittur2008harnessing, kittur2010beyond, aaltonen2015building} and decisions about others' edits~\cite{yasseri2012dynamics, tsvetkova2016dynamics, zhang2019participation, halfaker2011don, dedeo2016conflict}, and \textit{asymmetric} coordination, such as actions by authorities~\cite{arazy2019neither, danescu2012echoes, greenstein2021ideology}, the emergence of norms~\cite{heaberlin2016evolution}, and even the enforcement of norms by automated bots~\cite{geiger2009social, steiner2014bots, tsvetkova2017even}.
+Notably, Wikipedia is entirely authored and maintained by a decentralized community of volunteers, embodying the essence of collective intelligence.
+For this reason, Wikipedia is considered more like a community or ecosystem rather than a traditional organization with no formal organization structure in the classification spectrum~\cite{malone2018superminds}.
+However, as we will demonstrate later, Wikipedia exhibits a \textit{nascent} hierarchical structure~\cite{shaw2014laboratories, yun2019early}, which can significantly enhance the effectiveness of coordination within its operations.